Keep Your Lamps Burning with the Holy Spirit's Fire Within You

 Luke 12:35 Be dressed ready for service and keep your lamps burning.

-• We live in evil, dangerous times predicted in the Scriptures.
-Peter wrote, “Mark this: There will be terrible times in the last days” (2 Timothy 3:1).
+- • We live in evil, dangerous times predicted in the Scriptures.
+Paul wrote, “Mark this: There will be terrible times in the last days” (2 Timothy 3:1).
 The King James version says, “This know also, that in the last days perilous times shall come.”

 Matthew 3:11 “I baptize you with water for repentance.
 But after me comes one who is more powerful than I, whose sandals I am not worthy to carry.
 He will baptize you with the Holy Spirit and fire.”

 - • An expert in Greek grammar, Professor D.A.
 Carson, offers an important insight into this verse.
 He says that the Greek grammatical construction “normally suggests a unified concept, Spirit-fire or the like” [emphasis mine] (Expositor's Bible Commentary, Matthew, p.
 105).

 - • Acts 2:3-4 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.
 A visual appearance of fire was present at the New Testament church’s initial experience of the baptism with the Spirit.
 And nothing has changed.
 It is still a baptism of Spirit-fire.